Payroll Internal Controls: 8 Best Practices [+ Free Checklist]

 Changes occur in payroll when an employee gets married, has a child, gets a raise, changes healthcare plans, or any other related matters.
 When these changes occur, your payroll team needs to update payroll records.
 But you must ensure there’s a process for tracking these changes.

-Status update processes typically start with a form submitted by an employee that is requesting for it.
+Status update processes typically start with a form submitted by an employee that is requesting a change.
 We have a downloadable employee status change form that you can use and edit for your company.

 Let’s look at what would happen if an employee got married.
 They might need to change their name, address, withholding amount, bank account information, and healthcare information.
-Each of these items should never be done without paperwork tracking the request from the employee and the changes made by your payroll team.
+Never make any of these changes without paperwork tracking the request from the employee and the changes made by your payroll team.

 Tracking these changes is the first step; the second is getting authorization.
-Whether from you or your payroll or HR manager, your team should not make any changes without first getting authorization.
+Whether from you or your payroll or HR manager, your team should not make any changes without first getting authorization—your payroll team should never simply make a change because an employee requests one.
 Without this documented process, there’s no proof the employee ever requested a change and there’s no proof you ever reviewed and approved the change.

 6. Use Software for Time Sheet & Payroll Verification